pythseq/gigadb-website/docs/DOCKER.md

 This tool relies on a `docker-compose.yml` file which configures the containers in the GigaDB Docker application.
-For now, we will start up 3 containers: the nginx web server, the postgres RDBMS which stores information about the datasets and vsftpd which will act as the file server providing download access to dataset files listed in GigaDB:
+For now, we will start up 3 containers: the nginx web server, the postgres RDBMS which stores information about the datasets and vsftpd which will provide the FTP server that allows download access to dataset files listed in the GigaDB website:
 ```bash
 $ cd /vagrant/yii2-laradock
 $ docker-compose up -d nginx postgres vsftpd
 ```

-If this docker-compose process is successful then the GigaDB website will be displayed at [http://192.168.42.10]( http://192.168.42.10) on your web browser.
+If the docker-compose process is successful then the GigaDB website will be displayed at [http://192.168.42.10]( http://192.168.42.10) on your web browser.

 ## Listing containers

-All of the project containers in this Dockerised version of GigaDB can be
+All of the containers in this Dockerised version of GigaDB can be listed:
-listed:
 ```bash
 $ docker ps -a
   CONTAINER ID        IMAGE                    COMMAND                  CREATED              STATUS                          PORTS                                                                                      NAMES